 How much difference will it make to your Dubai experience to visit in the cooler months of the year?
 Exactly how cold does it get, and can you expect sunshine or rain?
 Is it still beach weather in the middle of the Dubai winter season?
 What’s going on during winter 2023-24 to make it worth the visit?

 Winter in Dubai brings with it mild temperatures, plenty of sunshine, festivals and live entertainment, with a very low chance of your winter plans being washed out by inclement weather.
 Let’s take a deep dive into Dubai’s desert climate and the best winter activities in Dubai and The United Arab Emirates.

 Following the northern hemisphere seasons, winter in Dubai falls from December to March.
-However, unlikely much of Europe and North America, don’t expect snow and freezing temperatures.
-Dubai likes to blissful glide into a mild winter of blue skies, sunny days and crisp cool evenings – but rarely what most would call COLD.
+However, unlikely much of Europe and North America don’t expect snow and freezing temperatures.
+Dubai likes to blissfully glide into a mild winter of blue skies, sunny days, and crisp cool evenings – but rarely what most would call COLD.

-Rather than a traditional four seasons, Dubai’s seasons can best be described as simply summer and winter, with huge degrees of heat variation between the two (or hot, very hot and OMG I can’t believe it gets’s that HOT!).
+Rather than a traditional four seasons, Dubai’s seasons can best be described as simply summer and winter, with huge degrees of heat variation between the two (or hot, very hot, and OMG, I can’t believe it gets that HOT!).

-The cooler, more bearable months of the year generally run from late October where we see a significant drop in day time highs (from the 40’s down to the lows 30’s), through to mid-May where the temperatures start hitting into the 40c/100F + realms once more.
+The cooler, more bearable months of the year generally run from late October, where we see a significant drop in daytime highs (from the 40’s°C down to the lows 30’s°C in November), through to mid-May, where the temperatures start hitting into the 40°C/100°F + realms once more.

 However, be aware it CAN happen and when it does…. oh boy!
 Flash flooding and traffic chaos can ensue.
 It’s best if it rains during your trip to Dubai to head somewhere safely indoors and wait it out until it passes >> see our indoor suggestions below!